 My passport is something I’m proud of.
 Having this document is, in my opinion, both a privilege and a responsibility.
 Knowing and following the above points will keep you appreciating yours rather than having it turn into a pre-trip stressor.

-Oh--- and do NOT post the photo page of your passport publicly.
+Here's one extra tip.
+Do NOT post the photo page of your passport publicly.
 I’ve seen this done too often.
 It offers an opportunity for your identity to be stolen.
-That’s an unofficial 11th point to ponder. 😉